 Students who have graduated from high school and are entering college for the first time must submit the following:

-• An official high school transcript or high school graduation equivalency (GED).
+A high school transcript or high school graduation equivalency (GED

-• Submit official transcript from each college or university previously attended (including college courses taken as concurrent enrollment in high school).
+Submit official transcripts from each college or university previously attended (including college courses taken as concurrent enrollment in high school).

 Students who previously attended another college or university after graduating from high school (or after their class graduated from high school) are transfer students.